-- In a typical 12-month period, nearly 14 percent of American high school students seriously consider suicide; nearly 11 percent make plans about how they would end their lives; and 6.3 percent actually attempt suicide (CDC, 2010).
+- In a typical twelve month period nearly 14% of American high school students seriously consider suicide; nearly 11% make plans about how they would end their lives and 6.3% actually attempt suicide (CDC, 2010).

-- 21 percent said they were bullied once or twice a month.
+- 21% said they were bullied once or twice a month.

-- 10 percent reported being bullied once or twice a week.
+- 10% reported being bullied once or twice a week.

-- Nearly 9 percent reported being physically injured as a result of bullying.
+- Nearly 9% reported being physically injured as a result of bullying.

-During that same school year, four percent of students ages 12–18 reported being cyberbullied (Dinkes et al., 2009).
-Another study found that approximately 13 percent of students in grades 6–10 reported being cyber-bullied
+During that same school year 4% of students ages 12–18 reported being cyber-bullied (Dinkes et al., 2009).
+Another study found that approximately 13% of students in grades 6–10 reported being cyber-bullied.

 Both victims and perpetrators of bullying are at a higher risk for suicide than their peers.
 Children who are both victims and perpetrators of bullying are at the highest risk.
-All three groups (victims, perpetrators, and perpetrator/victims) are more likely to be depressed than children who are not involved in bullying (Wang, Nanseletal., in press).
+All three groups (victims, perpetrators and perpetrators/victims) are more likely to be depressed than children who are not involved in bullying (Wang, Nanseletal., in press).
 Depression is a major risk factor for suicide.

-Bullying is associated with increases in suicide risk in young people who are victims of bullying as well as increases in depression and other problems associated with suicide.
+Bullying is associated to increases in suicide risk in young people who are victims of bullying as well as increases in depression and other problems associated with suicide.